-In this guide you’ll learn how to automatically convert the body of incoming emails to PDF using Power Automate.
-You can use different email services as a trigger (outlook.com, Outlook for Office 365) and send the generated PDF to your desired platform.
+In this guide, you’ll learn how to automatically convert the body of an incoming email to PDF using Power Automate and Muhimbi PDF Connector.
+You can use different email services (outlook.com, Outlook for Office 365) as a trigger and send the generated PDF to your desired platform.

 Steps to convert emails to PDF using Power Automate:

 - Create a file